scriptrdotio/howto/acl/protect_data.md

 Simple,

-In your code, just insert invocation to the document module's operation into a function passed to the native **runAs()** function.
+In your code, just insert the invocations of the document module operations into a function passed to the native **runAs()** function.
 - Example 1 below shows code that runs using the default privileges (account owner)
 - Example 2 shows how to use **runAs()** to use the caller's (request initiator) privileges to run the same code